-STI offers tutoring for students enrolled in STI classes.
-The service is free and is designed to give individualized attention to students who want to improve in their coursework.
+STI offers free tutoring for students enrolled in STI classes.
+The service is designed to give individualized attention to students who want to improve in their coursework.
+The STI tutoring program is a peer-to-peer tutoring program and uses top notch STI students as tutors.

-Students can access tutoring by completing a tutor request form or simply check the tutor schedule to see if a course tutor is already available.
+Students can access tutoring by completing a tutor request form or simply check the tutor schedule on the STInet to see a list of tutors already available.